 Can a person be refused service for not wearing a face covering?

 While individuals who refuse to wear a face covering must indicate why they are exempt from the regulations, they do not need to provide proof of exemption.
 If individuals who are not exempt from face covering requirements refuse to wear a face covering, the business/establishment can prohibit the individual from entering the establishment in order to protect themselves from enforcement.

 What is HPEPH doing to support individuals who are unable to wear a face covering?

-HPEPH recognizes that certain individuals may be unable to wear or access a face covering.
-HPEPH does not expect establishments to request proof of exemption from these individuals.
-HPEPH continues to ask for the cooperation of establishments and community members to carry out these instructions with respect and kindness.
+HPEPH recognizes that certain individuals may be unable to wear a face covering.
+While individuals must indicate why they are exempt from these requirements, there is no need for establishments to request proof of exemption from these individuals.
+HPEPH continues to ask for the cooperation of establishments and community members to carry out these requirements with respect and kindness.

 What is the evidence available that supports wearing of face coverings?

 Public Health Ontario has compiled a summary of evidence available on masks: COVID-19 – What we know so far about… wearing masks in public.